IamSreeman/IamSreeman.github.io/_posts/2024-07-10-an-ontological-argument-for-fundamental-physics.md

 Religions that claim an omnipotent and omnibenevolent God will suffer from the [problem of evil](https://en.wikipedia.org/wiki/Problem_of_evil){:target="_blank"}.
 If you are as powerful as Superman or Goku, then when you see someone getting murdered with a gun, you have a moral obligation to stop because you have no danger with a mere gun.
 Similarly, God is obligated to help everyone and ensure no evil ever happens.

+**Moral Agents**: Only sapient beings (i.e., able to think abstractly) are moral agents.
+Nonsapient beings cannot be morally judged.
+Sentient nonhuman animals are, therefore, not moral agents.
+Similarly, the theory of everything is not a moral agent as it not only lacks sapience but also sentience and consciousness.

 Evil can be easily explained within naturalism.
 The ToE is neither moral nor immoral.
 It is an [amoral](https://en.wikipedia.org/wiki/Amorality){:target="_blank"} entity.
 Therefore, there is no problem of evil.

 ## Modal realism